billoxbury/blitscan/scrape/README.md

 Step 1 is amenable to optimisation: currently choices are made in both the choice of domains targeted, and the randomisation of the search terms.
 (I envisage for future work, application of machine learning to a feedback signal coming from the customer service _process_.)

-Otherwise, note that this service makes no assessment of the URLs and text blocks it finds: it's only job is to acquire these efficiently, given a specified set of domains and search terms, and customer feedback.
+Otherwise, note that this service makes no assessment of the URLs and text blocks it finds: its only job is to acquire these efficiently, given a specified set of domains and search terms, and customer feedback.

 Note also that the current step 1 (cloud-based custom web search) is not the only way to acquire data.
 Another step supplementing step 1, for example, might be to directly scrape the contents pages of specified journals.
 (One for the TO-DO list.)